 IT security laws and practices vary widely by country, so before you go, review our guidance for keeping your data safe abroad.
 As tempting as free, public Wi-Fi is, you may want to rethink when and how you access it.

-And while maintaining communication is important, be mindful that using a laptop, tablet, or expensive mobile phone might make you the target of petty crime.
-Discreet use is recommended, as is being aware of your surroundings.
-Make sure you have important phone numbers stored on your phone and written down somewhere safe in case your phone is stolen.
+And while maintaining communication is important, using a laptop, tablet, or expensive mobile phone might make you the target of petty crime.
+Be mindful of your surroundings.
+You should store important phone numbers in your phone and written down elsewhere in case your phone is stolen.